niplav/site/range_and_forecasting_accuracy.md

 		mo(pblens)
 	[2]

-This is – surprising, to say the least.
+This is—surprising, to say the least.
 Metaculus makes creating new questions much harder, and more strongly encourages users to predict on existing questions, with an elaborate tagging system for questions.
-PredictionBook on the other hand simplifies the questions creation process, leaving out moderation, complex resolution criteria etc. Still, I'm surprised – there must be at least *one* PredictionBook question popular enough for 100 forecasts!
+PredictionBook on the other hand simplifies the questions creation process, leaving out moderation, complex resolution criteria etc. Still, I'm surprised—there must be at least *one* PredictionBook question popular enough for 100 forecasts!
 But apparently not.

 #### Interlude: It's Under 102

-One result here is, to say the least, confusing – where did all those 101s come from in the Metaculus data‽ Surely, there are questions with more than 101 forecasts (which I __know__, [this question about 2016 being the warmest year on
+One result here is, to say the least, confusing—where did all those 101s come from in the Metaculus data‽ Surely, there are questions with more than 101 forecasts (which I __know__, [this question about 2016 being the warmest year on